marcelmaatkamp/docker-piaware/README.md

 # piaware
 ![RTLSDR setup](http://e1.flightcdn.com/adsb/images/piaware_with_antenna.jpg)

 Want to build and run your own ADS-B ground station for USD$10?
 With this docker image and a simple RTLSDR dongle you can setup your own ADS-B ground station and track flights in real-time in a matter of minutes!
-This software makes you for a [premium account worth $89/month](http://flightaware.com/commercial/premium) on [flightaware.com](http://flightaware.com)
+This software makes you eligable for a [premium account worth $89/month](http://flightaware.com/commercial/premium) on [flightaware.com](http://flightaware.com)

 This is a docker image with [http://nl.flightaware.com/adsb/piaware/](http://nl.flightaware.com/adsb/piaware/)